Hello, my lovelies,

 On one of my many blogosphere travels, I came across the brilliant post on Goldilox and the Three Wares.
-Jessie a.k.a Rose Red, was talking about eight of the reading habit she’s got that she thinks are a bit weird. 😉
+Jessie a.k.a Rose Red was talking about eight of the reading habits she’s got that she thinks are a bit weird. 😉

 Gotta be honest, Jessie, nope, you’re not alone. lol!
 I’ve copied and pasted her whole post but added my own thoughts too.

 I hope you enjoy this as much as I did.

 Weres Wanna Know: What Are Your Weird Bookish Habits?

 I was recently having a conversation about bookish habits with members of my book club and it quickly became apparent that a lot of my personal ones are not very common.
 So it got me to thinking about some of my weirder bookish habits and I thought it would be a good topic to discuss.
 And what better way to do that than with a list.

 Note on the comics used in this post: They are from the Reading Quirks webcomic and all credit goes to The Wild Detectives and Laura Pacheco.
 Each comic is hyperlinked to go to their respective Instagram pages.1.
 I Go Reread My Favorite Scenes in Books On Bad Days

 You all know that I’m a serial rereader.
 But I have this thing where when I’m having a really bad day I’ll go reread my favorite scenes in my favorite books.
 Sometimes it results in me rereading most of the book but in the long run I’m okay with that.
 This is how I battle my bouts of depression and stress and some days I just need the comfort of a familiar world that is not our reality.
 If you ever get a look at my favorite books on my Kindle, you’ll see a ton of bookmarks and highlights for each book for this exact purpose.
 I can go directly to the scenes I want to reread.
 I never realized this wasn’t a common thing.